-In conjunction with other One Bromley partnership organisations Bromley Healthcare has set up a number of new services during the pandemic:
+The challenges of the pandemic have produced the best in clinically led innovation often developed in conjunction with our health and care partners:

-• Bromley Community Covid monitoring service (BCCMS)

-The BCCMS service was established within two days, using repurposed community matrons, respiratory nurses, consultant paediatricians and local GPs, to support Bromley Covid positive residents to be supported safely at home.
+- Bromley Community Covid monitoring service (BCCMS) The BCCMS service was established within two days, using repurposed community matrons, respiratory nurses, consultant paediatricians and local GPs, to support Bromley Covid positive residents to be supported safely at home.
 Patient referrals received a clinical management response within 2 hours wherever possible, a daily support call and access to a 24 hour hotline.
 At the peak of wave two the team were making over 200 calls per day.
-This is an excellent example of clinically led transformation working at its best enabling clinicians to evolve their service through innovations including video conferencing, oximeters, the rapid response to stop hospital admission and the Talk Together service to support who were anxious.
-The service has now supported over 5.000 patients in the community and from the survey conducted patient satisfaction for the service was 95%.

-Hospital at home for Children

-The Hospital at Home for Children service was set up in January 2021 in conjunction with Kings Healthcare Trust (South sites) to provide acute paediatric care within the home setting, minimising the disruption to family life.
+The service has supported over 5,500 patients so far with 15,118 contacts, and patient satisfaction reported at over 95%. - Hospital at home for Children The Hospital at Home for Children service was set up in January 2021 in conjunction with Kings Healthcare Trust (South sites) to provide acute paediatric care within the home setting, minimising the disruption to family life.
 The feedback from the families and the hospital has been extremely positive.
-The early evaluation has demonstrated that this initiative is saving on average 126 bed days per month.
+The early evaluation has demonstrated that this initiative is saving on average 126 bed days per month. - The Single Point of Access (SPA) for discharge was built on the foundations of the 24/7 Care Coordination Centre.
+All hospital discharges requiring community and social care support were phoned directly from the hospital ward to the SPA clinical triager responsible for organising the 'wraparound' community care.

-• Urgent Respiratory Service

-The Urgent Respiratory service was established in December 2020 to prevent unnecessary admission for patients suffering an acute exacerbation of COPD.

 Colleagues across the organisation are actively encouraged to put forward their ideas for service improvement and to raise any concerns.
 All members of the Board, Executive and the senior management team undertake visible leadership spending time in front line services.
 There are multiple routes to feed back (anonymous intranet message board, service line reviews, wider leadership team meetings and the staff survey).
-A Staff Forum enables direct communication between the Chief Executive and Team representatives.
-An Equality & Inclusion (BAME) forum meets regularly with strong participation from colleagues across the organisation.
+An Employee Collaborative enables direct communication between the Chief Executive and Team representatives.
+Equality & Inclusion forums (representing BME and LGBT+ colleagues) meet regularly.
+A three day Equality & Inclusion conference was held virtually in November for network members and allies and all of the leadership team have attended bespoke belonging sessions.